Technology Sector Drivers and Metrics

 - Assessment: Premium for growth trajectory despite lower current FCF

-The durable lesson: High-growth software can justify low profitability if the combined score stays above 40.
+The key insight: High-growth software can justify low profitability if the combined score stays above 40.
 Below 40, investors demand profits or a clear path to them.

 Net Revenue Retention (NRR)